dune73/test-4/tutorial-8/README.md

 	"phase:1,nolog,pass,id:10005,ctl:ruleRemoveTargetByTag=attack-sqli;ARGS:keys"
 ```

-If you look closely, you will notice, that it's always the same `ctl` statement.
+This is always the same `ctl` statement.
 So by attempting a rule exclusion by tag name, we get the same rule exclusion for all the individual alerts.
-The script could be a bit smarter and condense this by itself, but for the time being, we need to do this oursselves:
+The script could be a bit smarter and condense this by itself, but for the time being, we need to do this ourselves to get the desired configuration:

 ```bash
 # ModSec Rule Exclusion: All SQLi rules for parameter keys on search form via tag attack-sqli